CloudReactor/cloudreactor-procwrapper/README.md

       --log-input-value     Log input value
       --log-result-value    Log result value
       --exclude-timestamps-in-log
-                            Exclude timestamps in log (possibly because the log stream will be enriched by timestamps automatically by a logging service like AWS CloudWatch Logs)
+                            Exclude timestamps in log (possibly because the log stream will be enriched by timestamps automatically by a logging service like AWS
+                            CloudWatch Logs)
+      --num-log-lines-sent-on-failure NUM_LOG_LINES_SENT_ON_FAILURE
+                            The number of trailing log lines to send to the API server if the Task Execution fails.
+Defaults to 0 (no log lines are sent).
+      --num-log-lines-sent-on-timeout NUM_LOG_LINES_SENT_ON_TIMEOUT
+                            The number of trailing log lines to send to the API server if the Task Execution fails.
+Defaults to 0 (no log lines are sent).
+      --num-log-lines-sent-on-success NUM_LOG_LINES_SENT_ON_SUCCESS
+                            The number of trailing log lines to send to the API server if the Task Execution succeeds.
+Defaults to 0 (no log lines are sent).
+      --max-log-line-length MAX_LOG_LINE_LENGTH
+                            The maximum number of characters in a saved log line.
+If a line is longer than this value, it will be truncated.
+Defaults to 1000.
+      --separate-stdout-and-stderr-logs
+                            Separate stdout and stderr streams when reporting log lines.
+Otherwise, the streams are merged into the stdout stream.
+      --ignore-stdout       Do send stdout log lines to the API server --ignore-stderr       Do send stderr log lines to the API server

     process:
       Process settings